KStudzinska/sql_sample/Readme.md

 ```

 ## Task 2
-selects all products with a product name that have "k" in any position.
+Selects all products with a product name that have "k" in any position.

 ```sql
 SELECT *